folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ### Metadata describing the module

 Each Stripes module is described by metadata -- some of it affecting how it functions, some merely descriptive.
-For a Patrons module, the metadata might look like this:
+For a `patrons` module, the metadata might look like this:

 ```